QingyangKong/knowledge-dump/git/Git Basics.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```
-This change is committed and not in stage anymore, it becomes an untracked file.
-When I execute `git ls-tree master`, nothing shown.
+This change is committed and deleted from stage, and `firstFile.txt` becomes an untracked file.
+If I do `git ls-tree master`, nothing shown.

 #### 2.7 Make a project a git repo and publish in github
 `git add .`
 `git commit -m 'project setup'`
 `git remote add origin {url of repository}`
-`git push`
+`git push origin master`
+Add and commit everything into git repository and commit in.
+Define remote repository to push the repo.
+Push the all files to remote repository in master branch.

 #### 2.8 Clone a project from github

+#### 2.9 Pull files from remtoe repository

 ### 3. .gitignore file